adija1/EPIC_Holiday/README.md

 The code and stuff from the EPIC Holiday session - how to use Redshift data with Gen AI.

 # Introduction:
-EPIC Holiday is a fictitious Travel Agency that offers it's customers travel packages that comprosed of Flights, Hotels & Tickets to the hottest concerts!
+EPIC Holiday is a fictitious Travel Agency that offers it's customers travel packages that comprised of Flights, Hotels & Tickets to the hottest concerts!
 What sets them apart from competitiors is that they use Gen AI to deliver their customers a personalized experience from booking of the packages to post travel.

 The session covers the following topics and services: